-- Malocclusion/teeth crowding (which is more common with I/DD or cerebral palsy)
+- Malocclusion/teeth crowding (which is more common with intellectual and developmental disabilities or cerebral palsy)

 - Crowding makes teeth harder to clean, increasing risk of periodontal disease and cavities.

-Parents of children with HIE or other disabilities should watch out for:
+Parents of children with HIE or other disabilities should watch out for (3):

 - Gum redness and swelling (a sign of gingivitis, also known as gum disease)

 - Periodontal disease (gum infection)

 - Trauma to the head and face: This is more common in children with seizures, developmental delays, poor muscle coordination, or abnormal protective reflexes, and can damage oral structures.

 - Bruxism (teeth grinding, especially during sleep or in times of stress)

 - Malocclusion: ‘Bite’ misalignment, which can cause abnormal facial shape, drooling and biting/chewing difficulty

 - Delayed tooth eruption: Children with developmental disabilities may get their teeth later than other children.